bbloomf/verbalatina/README.md

 verbalatina
 ===========

-A list of Latin words with vowel length marked
+A list of Latin words with vowel length marked, based on the list of words from the Lewis & Short dictionary